adambiltcliffe/codex/readme.md

 # Tests to write

-Starting the game
-Ending turn, gaining gold in upkeep
-Put units into play
 Attack with a unit, check does die, doesn't die, etc.
 Arrival fatigue
 Units readying during upkeep (and reported)